 When Do You Find Out Whether You've Been Selected?

-You'll likely receive news of your award between April-June of 2016.
+You'll likely receive news of your award between April and June.
 Scholarship winners will be notified in writing or via email by their local RMHC chapter.

 How Can You Use McDonald's Scholarship Money?

 First, you'll only be awarded your scholarship money if you're enrolled as a full-time undergraduate at an accredited school.
 You have to stay in school continuously during the academic year, unless an interruption is approved by your scholarship sponsor.